valnub/Framework7-Typescript-Template/README.md

 To see the result just open index.html from build/ folder.

+Or you can check this live demo in your browser that I built on top of this template: http://www.timo-ernst.net/2015/04/a-movie-list-demo-app-built-with-framework7-and-angular

 ## Get started coding

 Good start points to dive into the code are: